-In other words, the use of essential oils from plants in aromatherapy, has the purpose of curing.
+In other words, the use of essential oils from plants in aromatherapy has the purpose of curing.
 Essential oils can be extracted from a variety of elements, whether it’s flowers, seeds, bark, herbs, or roots.

-From the scientific data there has not yet been found a correlation between the prevention and treatment of diseases with aromatherapy, while another variety of studies has found it to be an effective alternative method for the treatment of infections, stress and many other health problems.
+From the scientific data, there has not yet been found a correlation between the prevention and treatment of diseases with aromatherapy, while another variety of studies has found it to be an effective alternative method for the treatment of infections, stress and many other health problems.

 The history of aromatherapy

 Dating back almost 6,000 years ago, the essential oils have been used as a means of healing from many cultures.
-From their use in cosmetics, perfumes and medicines, the ancient Chinese, Indians, Egyptians, Greeks and Romans also used them for spiritual reasons, therapeutic, hygienic, and also to celebrate the rituals.
+From their use in cosmetics, perfumes, and medicines, the ancient Chinese, Indians, Egyptians, Greeks and Romans also used them for spiritual reasons, therapeutic, hygienic, and also to celebrate the rituals.

 The researcher was cured with lavender oil that provided him with healing properties on his hand.
 This led the chemist to find out how the chemical properties of the essential oils were able to work for the treatment of skin burns and infections, such as gangrene, and wounds of the First World War soldiers.

 How does aromatherapy work?

-Experts believe that, just as certain smells can trigger the release of neurochemicals in the brain such as serotonin, aromatherapy stimulates the smell receptors in the nose, which then connect with the parts of the brain known as the amygdale and the hippocampus.
+Experts believe that, just as certain smells can trigger the release of neurochemicals in the brain such as serotonin, aromatherapy stimulates the smell receptors in the nose, which then connect with the parts of the brain known as the amygdala and the hippocampus.

 Another study found that cancer patients experienced a positive change in blood pressure, pulse, pain, anxiety, depression and their overall health due to aromatherapy treatment with essential oil of lavender.

 How to use aromatherapy?

-When essential oils are inhaled through the mouth, these molecules make their way into the lungs where they met with the airway.
+When inhaled through the mouth, these molecules make their way into the lungs where they met with the airway.
 A study published in the journal Phytomedicine found that: inhaling the vapors of lavender essential oil for an hour every day prevents cerebral oxidative stress.

 2.)
 Application to the skin